karmab/aicli/doc/index.md

 #### Updating extra args

-To specify extra args for a given , you can run
+To specify extra args for a given host, you can run

 ```
 aicli update $host -P extra_args="xxxx"